-Report all payments to cover travel related expenses received by you, your spouse, or your dependent children from any one source that aggregated more than \$390 (CY 2019).
+Report all payments to cover travel related expenses received by you, your spouse, or your dependent children from any one source that aggregated more than \$415 (CY 2020).
 This reporting requirement applies regardless of the purpose of the travel (personal, official, campaign), although official and campaign travel may not be reportable due to an exemption described below.
-Generally, this reporting requirement does not apply to reimbursements received by your spouse or dependent children if the reimbursement was given to them totally independent of their relationship to you.
+Additionally, this reporting requirement applies regardless of whether your travel expenses were paid directly by a third party, whether you were given money for travel expenses in advance of the travel, or whether you were reimbursed for your travel related expenses.
+Generally, this reporting requirement does not apply to travel received by your spouse or dependent children if the reimbursement was given to them totally independent of their relationship to you.